Netlify Caching Headers: _headers File and netlify.toml Configuration

 Cache-Control: public, max-age=31536000, immutable

-If you’re serving JSON or API-like responses:
+If you're serving JSON from Netlify Functions:

 /api/*